nestrischamps/ctwcsingapore.com/content/english/people/yobi.md

     link: https://github.com/timotheeg
 ---

-Yobi is a co-organizer of Classic Tetris 2021, 2024, and 2025.
-Yobi is also the creator of [NesTrisChamps](https://nestrischamps.io), a capture and restreaming system for Classic Tetris gameplay.
+Co-organizer of Classic Tetris 2021, 2024, and 2025.
+Yobi is also the creator of [NesTrisChamps](https://nestrischamps.io), a capture and restreaming system for Classic Tetris, which is used to broadcast several Classic Tetris events.